-The No. 21 Ithaca College volleyball team held their nerve throughout a seemingly unpredictable match on Nov.
+The No. 21 Ithaca College volleyball team held its nerve throughout a seemingly unpredictable match Nov.
 1, sweeping the Rochester Institute of Technology Tigers 28-26, 25-12 and 25-21 at Ben Light Gymnasium.

 However, they would need to do so without a key piece of their attack.
 Head coach Tara Stilwell said sophomore setter Wesley Slavin came down with an illness before the game and was unable to play.
 Junior setter Maddie Cox played almost the entire game in her stead.